Go solar! Join the second County-wide Solar Co-op

 Co-op members leverage bulk-purchasing power to get discounted pricing and a quality installation, while still signing individual contracts that ensure the right system for your home.
 This means you can save money, get support through the entire process, and become part of a network of solar supporters.
 Plus Solar United Neighbors helps guide you through the entire process.

-Solar United Neighbors will be hosting informational sessions throughout the County this Fall and Winter, here is information on the upcoming events:
+Solar United Neighbors will be hosting informational sessions throughout the County this Winter, here is information on the upcoming events:

 If you are ready to participate, you can sign up now at Solar United Neighbors.